I'm Riri, nice to meet you.

 My name Riri has two meanings.
 It comes from lyrical, the harmonization of words and music.
 It also derives from the Japanese word, ririshii, defined as courageous, inspiring, and strong.
 I was born in Japan, grew up in New York City, studied in California, lived as an expat in Southeast Asia, and came back to the place I feel most at home.

-Currently, I am a UX writer at American Express where I design with words and craft product narratives.
+I’m currently a UX writer at American Express where I design with words and craft product narratives for the digital lending space.
 I leverage my background in user research and strategy to make content decisions.
 I contextualize problems and think about its implications.
 I take a holistic approach to understand what happened, how we got here, and what could we do.

-When I’m not working, I’m writing and sharing it on my blog.
-Writing challenges me to learn while exploring various topics through research.
+I also enjoy writing outside of work and sharing it on my blog.
+Writing articles challenges me to learn while exploring various topics through research.
 I write for myself and I write for fun.
 I’ve written about design, traveling, running, and life in general.
 Some of my favorites include:

 - My UX writing process